deanishe/alfred-gcal/README.md

 Privacy
 -------

-You data is cached locally on your machine.
-Nothing is shared with anyone (apart from Google, obviously).
+The data used and accessed by this workflow are stored exclusively on your own Mac.
+Nothing is shared with anyone.
+When you authorise this workflow to access your Google Calendars, the only person you are enabling to read that data is you.

 [gcal]: https://calendar.google.com/calendar/
 [google-libs]: https://github.com/google/google-api-go-client